Peruvian protests (2022–2023): Terruqueo

+Increased weaponization

 The government of Boluarte responded to the protests with force, with the Peruvian police and armed forces criticized for their aggression.
-Between 20 and 27 December, the Peruvian National Police purchased 31,615 tear gas canisters and grenades from Condor Chemical Industry and the Army Weapons and Ammunition Factory (FAME) for US$661,530.
+Between 20 and 27 December 2022, the Peruvian National Police purchased 31,615 tear gas canisters and grenades from Condor Chemical Industry and the Army Weapons and Ammunition Factory (FAME) for US$661,530.
+In May 2023, Spain would reject further sales of weapons to Peru due to the unrest.

+Refusal of advanced elections

 President Boluarte initially stated that she and Congress agreed to move the next general election from 2026 to April 2024, though she later agreed with the December 2023 election date proposed by Castillo after she previously described such a move as illegal.
-A state of emergency and curfews were also used by the Boluarte government to prevent further unrest.
-Boluarte would accuse terrorist groups and Bolivia of generating the protests, though The New York Times wrote that she provided no evidence.

 Congress has rejected all attempts at advancing general elections in Peru and constitutional reforms have been ignored.

 State violence towards protesters

 Deaths and injuries

 The Armed Forces of Peru has a history of impunity, being responsible for at least 167 deaths between 2003 and 2020 while those responsible did not face consequences in nearly all events.
 Experts of the Office of the United Nations High Commissioner for Human Rights were greatly concerned about arbitrary killings performed by Peruvian authorities against protesters.
 According to attorney Mar Pérez of the Coordinadora Nacional de Derechos Humanos (CNDDHH), "Assassinations in protests are not a new event in Peru. ...
 The most serious situations have occurred when the Army intervenes.
 The impunity rate in these murders is close to 100%" According to the Peruvian government, at least 60 civilians have been killed and more than 600 injured during protests as of 20 January 2023.
 Most of those killed died by being shot by the police and the military, with some individuals killed being bystanders.
 Among the dead, two minors were killed during the protests in Apurímac as the result of Peruvian troops firing at protesters from a helicopter.
 In Pichanaqui, three individuals were killed after being shot in the back by police.
 Two massacres also occurred; the Ayacucho massacre on 15 December 2022 that resulted with ten civilians killed and the Juliaca massacre on 9 January 2023, with the PNP killing eighteen civilians during the event, resulting with the most deaths in a single day during the protests.
+A New York Times investigation stated regarding the two events concluded that authorities intentionally used lethal force when they fired shotguns and assault rifles at unarmed protesters who were fleeing from them.